 While this tutorial was recorded using Outlook 2007, the steps are similar for all versions.

-Create a new profile in Outlook 2010 Video Tutorial
+Create a new profile in Outlook 2010 (and newer) Video Tutorial

-This video tutorial shows how to remove a corrupt profile and create a new profile, using Windows 7 and Outlook 2010.
-The steps are identical for Outlook 2007 and Outlook 2013.
-On Windows 8, search for Mail in the Control panel.
+This video tutorial shows how to remove a corrupt profile and create a new profile, using Windows 7 and Outlook 2010 or newer.
+The steps are identical for Outlook 2007 and Outlook 2013 or Outlook 2016.
+On Windows 8 and 10, search for Mail in the Control panel.

 If your profile is not corrupt, you do not need to delete it; you can have more than one profile in Outlook.